frycz/frycz.github.io/content/blog/typescript-tips.md

 slug: "typescript-tips"
 ---

-TypeScript has become my go-to language for building reliable software.
+TypeScript has become my go-to language for Building reliable systems.
 Here are some patterns and practices that have improved my codebase quality.

 ## Use Strict Mode